 Remember, downsizing is bittersweet.
 It’s a big change, and it’s normal to mourn.
 Acknowledge your feelings and remind yourself of what you’re trying to accomplish.
 Yes, you’re saying goodbye to a phase in your life, but you’re also on the brink of a new phase full of exciting possibilities and new beginnings.

 If the prospect of downsizing seems too overwhelming to you, we understand, and we’re always here to help.
-A Belmont Village Senior Living Family Advisor can connect you with an experienced move management company that specializes in helping seniors plan, organize, pack and get settled in their new homes.
+A Belmont Village Senior Living Family Advisor can provide useful information and insights about your options to help you make the best transition possible.
+Our advisors can answer your questions, talk through our programs and communities, connect you with an experienced move management company and more.